 1.)
 Sand-mixing ceremony.
 In this unification ceremony, the bride and groom have individual sand vases.
 Typically, the sands are of different colors, usually along the lines of the wedding colors.
 For example, the groom may have blue, while the bride has white.
 They then pour their sand into a collective vase, symbolizing their union.

 This is interesting because children and other family members are often involved.
 Like the bride’s son and the husband’s two little girls, each family member is given a vase with different colored sand.
 When everyone pours their sand into the main vase, it symbolizes the combination of the entire family, not just the bride and groom.

 2.)
 Beverage ceremony.
-This can be done with water, wine, or really any kind of beverage you see fit.
+This can be done with water, wine, or really any beverage you see fit.
 Basically, both beverages are combined (wine from her cup and the same wine from his) into a cup, from which both parties drink.
 Feel free to have a little fun with this one at your wedding.

 3.)
 Candle-lighting ceremony, also known as the Unity Candle.
-In this ceremony, the bride and the groom each have their own lit candle, and together they use their flames to light a single candle, representing the coming together of two people to one.
+In this ceremony, the bride and the groom each have their own lit candle, and together they use their flames to light a single candle, representing the coming together of two people into one.
 As one of the most popular ceremonies, the third candle often represents “love’s eternal flame.”

 5.)
 Knot Ceremony.
-Believed to have originated in Irish culture, the ceremony consists of a rope (or ribbon, or anything else you would like to use) that is wrapped around the bride and groom’s clasped hands.
+Believed to have originated in Irish culture, the ceremony consists of a rope (or ribbon, or anything else you would like to use) wrapped around the bride and groom’s clasped hands.
 The rope is then tied into a “lover’s knot”, forever binding the bride and groom for eternity.

 Lily’s Bridal – Maryland’s Premier Bridal Boutique – Offering Wedding Dresses up to size 30.
 Book your appointment to find your dream Wedding Dress.